 The quarterly, half-yearly, and annual results of operations of the Bank are published in leading Arabic and English newspapers in the Sultanate of Oman.
-After completion of the statutory audit, the annual report and the summary financial statements are sent by post to all shareholders along with the notice of the forthcoming Annual General Meeting of the Bank.
-Further, the shareholders are advised to contact the Bank whenever they require any updated information regarding the Bank or its operations.
+After completion of the statutory audit, the annual report and the summary financial statements are sent by post to all shareholders, along with the notice of the forthcoming Annual General Meeting of the Bank.
+Shareholders are advised to contact the Bank whenever they require any updated information regarding the Bank or its operations.

-The Bank also displays official new releases on its website https://www.nbo.om/en/Pages/News/Home. aspx for the shareholders, analysts and investors.
+The Bank also displays official new releases on its website www.nbo.om/en/Pages/News/Home.aspx for shareholders, analysts and investors.

-Distribution of Dividends
+Distribution of dividends

-The distribution of dividends to the shareholders by the Bank during the last five years appears in the table below:
+The distribution of dividends to Bank shareholders during the last five years appears in the table below:

 Year Cash dividend Bonus shares

-2014 17% 10%

 2015 17% 10%

 2016 15.92% 5%

 2017 15% 5%

-2018 16% (recommended by the Board and subject to shareholders and regulatory approvals) 0%
+2018 16% 0%

+2019 16.8% 0%